timetag/ETA/docs/python.rst

     .. note::
         You can also set a negative value, then the number of records in this Clip will be calculated as the number of records between the ending of the last Clip to the current end of file minus the absolute value of this negative number.

-        The time tag file that serves as the FIFO when you perform a real-time analysis might have pre-initialized-but-not-yet-written areas, and the negative value here can help you get rid of that.
+        The time tag file that serves as the FIFO when you perform a real-time analysis might have pre-allocated-but-not-yet-written areas, and the negative value here can help you get rid of that.

 - ``seek_event``